Medical Home and Pain Management Priorities

 Public Health Initiatives

 The OOA maintains ongoing relations with allied health associations and other healthcare organizations.
-The OOA provides representation on inter-professional coalitions such as the Ohio Tobacco Control Resrouce Group, the Ohio Coalition for Civil Justice, the State Planning Committee for Health Education in Ohio, the Ohio Coalition of Primary Care Physicians, the Ohio Medical Volunteer Corps, the Health Policy Institute of Ohio, eHealth Ohio, and similar organizations.
+The OOA provides representation on inter-professional coalitions such as the Ohio Tobacco Control Resource Group, Ohio Coalition for Civil Justice, State Planning Committee for Health Education in Ohio, Ohio Coalition of Primary Care Physicians, Ohio Medical Volunteer Corps, Health Policy Institute of Ohio, eHealth Ohio, and similar organizations.